wilsonrljr/sysidentpy/paper/paper.md

 ![\label{fig:example}](output_16_0.png)
 _Figure 1.
 Results from modeling a simulated system available with the SysIdentPy package.
 Free run simulation (validation data vs. model prediction), autocorrelation of the residues and cross correlation between residues and the input._

+For more information and examples of how to build NARMAX models and its variants using different methods for parameters estimation, model order selection and many more, see the package documentation.

 # Future work

-Future releases will include new methods for MSS of polynomial NARMAX models, multiobjective MSS and parameter estimation algorithms, new adaptative filters, frequency domain analysis, and algorithms for using NARMAX models for classification problems.
+Future releases will include new methods for Model Structure Selection of polynomial NARMAX models, new basis function, multiobjective Model Structure Selection and parameter estimation algorithms, new adaptative filters, frequency domain analysis, and algorithms for using NARMAX models for classification problems.

 # References